xtrnglc/01000396/PS7/Resources/Readme.txt

 	Readme for PS9 AgCubio database and web server

+	Database Description:
+	PlayersTable1 - General Information about the server, includes player names, game sessions, time alive, time of death, maximum mass, cubes eaten
+	PlayersEaten - Organized into three columns, a game session id, a predator and a prey.
+The predator is the eater cube and the prey is the eaten cube
+	RankingTable - A table to keep track of the top 5 mass achieved

+	The tables are independent but ideally should be "linked" via player name/ predator.
+I am unable to do this via MySQL so far but the code invariant will ensure that the entries on each table is consistent with the others.

 12/07/2015
 	Created a static helper class AccessDatabase to help faciliate database manipulation and extraction.
 Currently has only one useful function: Insert.
 	The MySQL database has been modified to contain two tables.
 One where a player has not eaten any other players and one where they have.